NaimKabir/sfcommons-bot/README.md

 Currently it:

-- Finds everyone in #13-spark-connections
+- Posts a message at the top of the week, asking for people interested in meeting up
-- Groups them into groups of 4 or 5
+- Groups interested parties into lil' squads of 4 or 5
 - Sends a private DM to them, prompting them to chat and meet up

 Eventually we'll want to: